 Or maybe you use my editable lesson plans template and want to keep those in your binder too.

-If you have questions about preschool lesson plans, the best places to discuss planning is in the Teaching Tribe.
+If you have questions about preschool lesson plans, the best places to discuss planning is in the Teaching Trailblazers.
 We have many printable lessons and on-demand video trainings to help you be the best teacher you can be!
-If you want to get on the waiting list for the Teaching Tribe, do it soon so you don’t miss the next open enrollment period!
+If you want to get on the waiting list for the Teaching Trailblazers, do it soon so you don’t miss the next open enrollment period!